MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/android-migration-guide.md

 > This section may not be appliable yet if new AOSP Management capable firmware has not been made available for your devices.
 You will want to complete the enrollment profile creation prior to following these steps.
 ### Updating devices

-During the second half of 2024, new Team Android Device firmware will be released which will support the migration to AOSP Management for currently deployed devices as well as any new Teams Device deployments.
+During the second half of 2024, new Team Android Device firmware will be released which will support the migration to AOSP Management for currently deployed devices and any new Teams Device deployments.
 When the firmware update is made available from Teams Admin Center, it will be available as a manual update to allow time to migrate slowly.
-These steps will provide the guidance for how to update your devices through Teams Admin Center:
+These steps provide the guidance for how to update your devices through Teams Admin Center:

-1. Sign in to Teams Admin Center with an account with Teams device administrator permissions: [https://admin.teams.microsoft.com/](https://admin.teams.microsoft.com/)
+1. Log in to Teams Admin Center with an account with Teams device administrator permissions: [https://admin.teams.microsoft.com/](https://admin.teams.microsoft.com/)

 1. Select __Teams__ __devices__